tansey-lab/nuc2seg/docs/algorithm.rst

 For all pixels inside the nucleus, we calculate the angle of the vector from the pixel to the centroid of the nucleus.

+We fit a multinomial mixture model via EM to estimate the expression profiles of cell types in the data.
+We run this model with multiple random seed initializations for every number of components (number of cell types).
+We choose the best performing model based on BIC, this will be the number of celltypes we use going forward.
-We use a EM approach to estimate the expression profiles of cell types in the data, and then choose a number of cell types based on AIC/BIC.
-We assign each nucleus to a cell type based on the transcripts it contains.
+Using this best performing model we assign each nucleus to a cell type based on the transcripts it contains.

 Next we use a UNet with number of channels equal to the number of genes, and number of output classes equal to the number of celltypes.
 We also add to this two special output classes: one for background/foreground discrimination,